Hypfer/Valetudo/CONTRIBUTING.md

 telling you that there will be no cool improvements coming from that.
 Just cloud removal.

 I know where you're coming from.
 Don't forget that I'm also a Hacker and I also enjoy playing around with technology.<br/>
 I just _also_ have different hats to wear.
+Some of them even look kinda funny.

 Keep on hacking, but.. elsewhere, please.
 Thank you for understanding.